ossf/community/wg-endusers/README.md

 Every 2 weeks, Thursday 10am EST/3pm UTC.
 The meeting invite with zoom details is available on the [public OSSF calendar](https://calendar.google.com/calendar?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

+### Meeting notes

+Meeting notes are [maintained in a Google Doc](https://docs.google.com/document/d/1KQalBRzfRBvsqh73JUYfp1KG-AJdXcv2Z8LTIFoQP8c/edit#).
+If attending please add your name, and if a returning attendee, please change the color of your name from gray to black.

 ### Project Maintainers

 TBD